BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/doubles_events.md

 **SPECIAL RULES**

+* **Old Magic**

-**Old Magic:** The area that both Armies are fighting over is an ancient place of great power that is said to be imbued with magic.
+The area that both Armies are fighting over is an ancient place of great power that is said to be imbued with magic.
 Models within 6" of the Objective Marker gain the Resistant to Magic special rule, and may re-roll failed Fate Rolls.

 ![](../media/scenarios/doubles_events/take_and_hold.jpg){ width=1000 height=669 }

 ---

 ## SCENARIO 4 - CLASH OF CHAMPIONS

-*The two allied leaders must use their combined might against that of their enemies; whoever slays the most shall earn a great victory.*

 **SCENARIO OUTLINE**